• Skip to primary navigation

 What is Arroz con Coco Titoté?

-It's a traditional rice dish from the Caribbean region of Colombia made with coconut milk and raisins.
-It's typically prepare with fresh coconut milk, but just to make this recipe easier I used canned coconut milk.
 The first time I tried this delicious rice was in a restaurant in Cartagena where it was served with fried trout and stewed yuca and it was the prefect side dish with a wonderful combination of flavors and textures.

-How to make Titoté?
+How to Make Titoté?

 Titoté is the caramelized leavings created as a result of cooking coconut milk for about 30 minutes over low heat to prevent burning it.
 In Colombia some supermarkets sell the titoté ready in jars which makes the recipe quicker and easier to make.